ramyalakhani2108/chatgpt_shortcut_extention_by_r/README.md

 ## License

-This project is licensed under the [insert license name, if applicable].
+This project is licensed under the [@ramaylakhani2108].

 ---